Christchurch International Airport, New Zealand

 Airport terminal development

-Building the state-of-the-art airport terminal began in May 2009 and will be complete before the Rugby World Cup, to be held in New Zealand in 2011.
+Building the state-of-the-art airport terminal began in May 2009 and the first stage of the project was completed in May 2011, just before the 2011 Rugby World Cup was held in New Zealand.
 With the development of a new airport terminal, Christchurch International Airport Limited (CIAL) sets new standards for quality and efficiency.

 Hawkins Construction Ltd, was appointed as the main building contractor; according to CIAL's chief executive officer, Jim Boult.
 CIAL made certain that design and functionality of the new terminal would meet all customer requirements, spending nearly four years planning and designing the new terminal.
 A new car-park building was unveiled in December 2006, marking the completion of the first stage of construction work.